stas/thesis/chapters/2_architecture.md

 I decided to use the Ruby programming language and Ruby on Rails web framework.
 The Rails community has a great impact on the web technologies and tools.
-This was proven by solutions like Sass[^sass] and Haml[^haml] and large scale adoption was concepts like ReST[^rest]ful Model-View-Controller, ActiveRecord[^activerecord] object-relational mapping, and test driven development and behaviour driven development.
+This was proven by solutions like Sass[^sass] and Haml[^haml] and large scale adoption of concepts like ReST[^rest]ful Model-View-Controller, ActiveRecord[^activerecord] object-relational mapping, and test driven development and behaviour driven development.

 ## Database schema

 During the database design I tried to apply the same principles as in case of the overall architecture so that to keep things as simple as possible.
+Some of the basic principles were to avoid big tables by normalisation practices.
+And although the database schema is an important aspect of the architecture, I will try to focus only on the most relevant entities and relationships.

 ### Conversations

-The way I decided to organize the data users exchange is in the form of conversation.
-The conversations are the simplest units that keep the data organized.
+The way It was decided to structure the data the users exchange is in the form of conversation.
+The conversations represent the simplest units that keep the data organized.
 Compared to email, conversations would represent messages, but with a very big difference.

 The conversation model is very normalized compared to the monolithic email message format.
 But it is a little more complex compared to a chat message.
 A